sook-tusk/Tech_Creative_Workflow_Using_R_and_Sublime/README.md

 -   In ST, Go to `Tools > Install Package Control...` and allow a few seconds to run.

 -   In ST, open a folder by accessing File menu.
-Then, press `Ctrl+K, Ctrl+B`.
+Then, press `Ctrl+K, Ctrl+B (Replace Ctrl with Cmd in Mac)`.
 Repeat to see what happens.

 The user-contributed packages in ST are managed by Package Control.
 We need to install Package Control first, to be able to install packages that permit rich features of ST!
 The shortcut, `Ctrl+K, Ctrl+B`, enables us to access the entire folder tree (called sidebar) in ST. If a folder is open, ST reveals the entire hierarchy.